olpeh/olpeh.github.io/_drafts/react-suspense.md

 This allows a simple way of splitting the bundles based on different views and is probably a good starting point for getting started with dynamic code splitting.
 Further on, you should analyze your bundles in order to figure out what causes their sizes to become large and what could be possible opportunities for improvements.

-Using a tool, such as [webpack-bundle-analyser](https://github.com/webpack-contrib/webpack-bundle-analyzer){:target="\_blank"} may be a good option for analyzing your Webpack bundles and their sizes, as suggested by [Tobias Kopperson](https://twitter.com/wSokra){:target="\_blank"} as you can see in the screenshot below.
+Using a tool, such as [webpack-bundle-analyser](https://github.com/webpack-contrib/webpack-bundle-analyzer){:target="\_blank"} may be a good option for analyzing your webpack bundles and their sizes, as suggested by [Tobias Kopperson](https://twitter.com/wSokra){:target="\_blank"} as you can see in the screenshot below.

 ![Use bundle analyzer]({{ "/images/04-react-suspense/wsokra.png" | prepend: site.baseurl }})
 [Link to the original tweet](https://twitter.com/wSokra/status/1059475054419881984){:target="\_blank"}

 ### Real-world example

-Here is a code snippet of our projects' `Root` component where the routes are defined.
+Here is a code snippet of our project's `Root` component where the routes are defined.
 The imports for different components are using React.lazy for dynamic importing.
 We are using TypeScript in our project, but as you can see from the snippet, the typings for React do not contain Suspense and lazy yet.
 As a workaround, to ignore the type errors, you can just tell the TypeScript compiler that React is of type `any` and it will ignore errors when accessing properties or methods that should not exist according to the type definitions.